NeowayLabs/data-integration-challenge/README.md

 ## Deliverable

 - It would be REALLY nice if it was hosted in a git repo of your own.
-You can create a new empty project, create a branch and Merge Request it to the master branch.
-Provide the MR URL for us.
+You can create a new empty project, create a branch and Pull Request it to the master branch.
+Provide the PR URL for us.
 BUT if you'd rather, just compress this directory and send it back to us.
 - Make sure Yawoen folks will have access to the source code.
 - Fill the **Makefile** targets with the apropriated commands (**TODO** tags).